The World’s Tallest Scissor Lift

-Construction employees and other industrial workers have been using aerial lifts to build tall buildings and objects for thousands of years.
-To better understand the use of aerial lifts over the years, let’s examine the history behind these machines.
+Construction employees and other industrial workers have been using aerial lifts and scissor lifts to build tall buildings and objects for thousands of years.
+To better understand the use of aerial lifts over the years, let’s examine the history behind these machines, and also answer the question everyone wants to know: what is the tallest scissor lift in the world?

 History of Scissor Lifts